Towards Data-driven LQR with Koopmanizing Flows: Conclusion

 \section{Conclusion}

-In this paper, we present a novel framework for learning Koopman generator models for controlled systems by constructing controlled LTI prediction models for a class of nonlinear dynamics.
-The presented results demonstrate the utility and transferrability of Koopman operator theory to an optimal control problem with quadratic subject to nonlinear dynamics that results in an LQR problem.
-Future work considerations include rigorously addressing controllability and observability, as well as extending the model capacity to that of systems with state-dependent actuation.
+In this paper, we present a novel framework for learning Koopman generator models for controlled systems by constructing controlled LTI prediction models for a class of nonlinear dynamics. {We demonstrate that our KFc-LQR framework delivers superior model-based control performance compared to established and related methods for LQR control based on LTI models.} Future work considerations include rigorous analysis of controllability and observability form data and extending the model capacity to that of systems with state-dependent actuation.} \begin{ack} We thank Jan Br\"{u}digam for useful insights in the preparation this manuscript. \end{ack}